-§ 220.
-Registry.
-Every license to practise veterinary medicine shall, before the licensee begins practise thereunder, be registered in a book to be known as the "Veterinary Medical Register," which shall be provided by and kept in the clerk's office of the county where such practise is to be carried on, with name, residence, place and date of birth, and source, number and date of his license to practise.
-Before registering, each licensee shall file, to be kept in a bound volume in the county clerk's office, an affidavit of the above facts, and also that he is the person named in such license, and had, before receiving the same, complied with all requisites as to attendance, terms and amount of study and examination required by law and the rules of the University as preliminary to the conferment thereof, and no money was paid for such license, except the regular fees, paid by all applicants therefor; that no fraud, misrepresentation or mistake in any material regard was employed by any one or incurred in order that such license should be conferred, and shall annually in the month of January report, under oath, to the State board of examiners, any facts required, shall pay to the Regents a registration fee of one dollar, and shall receive a certificate of registration that must be conspicuously displayed together with the original certificate of registration.
-Every license, or if lost, a copy thereof, legally certified so as to be admissible, as evidence, or a duly attested transcript of the record of its conferment, shall, before registering, be exhibited to the county clerk, who, only in case it was issued or indorsed as a license under seal by the Regents, shall indorse or stamp on it the date and his name preceded by the words, "Registered as authority to practise veterinary medicine, in the clerk's office of ------ county."
-The clerk shall thereupon give to every veterinarian so registered a transcript of the entries in the register, with a certificate under seal that he has filed the prescribed affidavit.
-The licensee shall pay to the county clerk a total fee of \$1 for registration, affidavit, and certificate.
+220. Registry.
+Every license to practise veterinary medicine shall, before the licensee begins practise thereunder, be registered in a book to be known as the "Veterinary Medical Register," which shall be provided by and kept in the clerk's office of the county where such practice is to be carried on, with name, residence, place and date of birth, and source, number, and date of his license to practise.
+Before registering, each licensee shall file, to be kept in a bound volume in the county clerk's office, an affidavit of the above facts, and also that he is the person named in such license, and had, before receiving the same, complied with all requisites as to attendance, terms and amount of study and examination required by law and the rules of the University as preliminary to the conferment thereof, and no money was paid for such license, except the regular fees, paid by all applicants therefor; that no fraud, misrepresentation or mistake in any material regard was employed by any one or incurred in order that such license should be conferred, and shall annually in the month of January report,

-CATALOG OF STUDENTS
+CATALOGUE OF STUDENTS